Breaking Open the Word

 Who Should Apply?

-The Ignatian Way formation program is open to ecumenical BIPOC and young adults (22-39 years old) in the Pacific Northwest who are committed to sharing their faith with others: emerging leaders, lay ministers, pastors, teachers, spiritual directors, chaplains, and others who seek to deepen a call to ministry in their community.
+The Ignatian Way formation program is open to both ecumenical BIPOC (all ages) and young adults (24-39 years old, all races/ethnicities) who live in the Pacific Northwest and are committed to sharing their faith with others: emerging leaders, lay ministers, pastors, teachers, spiritual directors, chaplains, and others who seek to deepen a call to ministry in their community.

 The Application

-To apply for either The Ignatian Way Preachers or The Ignatian Way Spiritual Companions, please fill out the application linked below.
+To apply for either The Ignatian Way Preachers or Spiritual Companions, please fill out the application.
 In addition to basic information, you will be asked for:

 1. A short spiritual autobiography (250 words) that includes important influences such as people, events, authors or circumstances that impacted your spiritual path and choices.
 This may be written into or attached to the online application.

-3. How you see participation in The Ignatian Way impacting your life of faith and call to ministry.
+3. The impact that your participation will have on your life of faith and call to ministry.

 References

-Provide two references from people outside of your family who are familiar with your faith life and call to ministry.
-Contact your references and give them the appropriate link to their reference form and ask them to respond before August 30.
+Please provide two references from people who are familiar with your faith life and call to ministry (no family members, please).
+Contact your references and give them the appropriate link to their reference form and ask them to respond before July 1.

 Interview

-Final candidates will be interviewed by the Ignatian Way Program Manager, Carla Orlando.
-Carla will contact applicants the week of September 15 about interviews.
+Final candidates will be interviewed by a team along with The Ignatian Way Program Manager, Carla Orlando.
+Carla will contact applicants the week of July 15 about interviews.

 Decision

-All candidates will be notified of decisions no later than Friday, October 3.
+Each candidate will be prayerfully considered by the interview team.
+All will be notified of decisions no later than Friday, August 14.

 QUESTIONS?